fiLLLip/plex-watched-sync/README.md

 # Plex Watched Sync
 Synchronize watched status between Plex Media Servers.
 Ready to use!
 Very convenient if you have access to several Plex Media Servers and use wathed status actively to track your tv-series progress.
-Already have an instance of the server running, to ease use.
+There is already an instance of the server running, to ease use.
 See detailed desciption.
+You can find it at http://plexsync.filllip.net:8080/api/

 This is my first Python project, so be nice :)